BrsVgl/PerformanceEfficiencySuite/README.md

 - The APU has been designed for that particular sweet-spot which might sound trivial, but...
 - To just take some already existing functional components and just mix them together and hitting exactly that spot is impossible.
 - In order to accomplish this AMD must have designed the Zen2-core (not the APU but the core in and of itself) for a sweet-spot of between 1.5w and 2w.
-- This not only makes sense from a mobile perspective but also from looking at the server-space where they deploy 64 core / 128 thread CPUs with a TDP of up to 225w TDP (minus around 100w for the IO-die only).
+- This not only makes sense from a mobile perspective but also from looking at the server-space where they deploy 64 core / 128 thread CPUs with a TDP of (starting from) 225w TDP (minus around 100w for the IO-die only).
 So this makes it a 64 core CPU for around 125w core-only-TDP which is around 2w per core.

 Please have a look at the measurements (MT-only):
 ![Sweet-Spot-Finding](/Ranking/SweetSpotFinding.png "Sweet-Spot-Finding")